gordonpn/rfd-hd-scraper/README.md

 This project aims to scrape the content of the [Hot Deals forums](http://forums.redflagdeals.com/hot-deals-f9/), keep track of all interesting and relevant deals, as well as archive all other deals.
 All relevant deals are emailed daily to a mailing list and then archived.
 There also exists a front-end at http://deals.gordon-pn.com to view the current relevant deals.

+## Motivation

+Red Flag Deals does aggregate deals on their front page, but the Hot Deals **Forums** are community driven and sourced by anybody.
+This is where the purpose of my project comes into play, this project scrapes the Hot Deals Forums several times per day and displays them on a front-end.

+With this project, I saved myself the chore of checking the (messy) forum a few times a day while still being aware of the good deals posted by the community.

 ---
 http://deals.gordon-pn.com